-LONDON — Marks and Spencer Group plc, long viewed as a bellwether for U.K. retail sales, is bracing itself for an uneasy 2008.
+LONDON - Marks and Spencer PLC, long viewed as a bellwether for UK retail sales, is bracing itself for an uneasy 2008.

-“We expect trading conditions to remain tough throughout 2008,” said Sir Stuart Rose in a third-quarter trading statement Wednesday, adding U.K. market conditions had begun to deteriorate through November and December.
+“We expect trading conditions to remain tough throughout 2008,” said Sir Stuart Rose in a third-quarter trading statement Wednesday, adding that UK market conditions had begun to deteriorate through November and December.

-In Wednesday’s statement, M&S reported its worst quarterly performance in two years: U.K. sales rose 2 percent overall, although like-for-like sales, which do not take into account store openings, dropped 2.2 percent.
+In Wednesday’s statement, M&S reported its worst quarterly performance in two years: UK sales rose 2 percent overall, although like-for-like sales, which do not take into account new store openings, dropped 2.2 percent.

-During the period, clothing sales fell by 1.2 percent, home increased by 3.2, and food rose by 5.1.
-M&S remains Britain’s largest clothing retailer.
-The company only gave percentage changes for the quarter and will report full fourth-quarter and year-end results on May 20.
+During the period, apparel sales fell by 1.2 percent, home increased by 3.2, and food rose by 5.1.
+M&S remains the UK’s largest apparel retailer.
+The company only gave percentage changes for the quarter.
+It will report its fourth-quarter and end-year results on May 20.

-M&S said it did not discount in the run-up to Christmas and that marked-down merchandise has already cleared after the Christmas sale.
+M&S said it did not discount stock in the run-up to Christmas, and that sale stocks have already cleared after the Christmas sale.
 Prices were slashed up to 75 percent during the sale.

 From overseeing America’s fastest-growing speciality retailers to codifying cool, WWD talked to the women who are leading the way for the future of beauty.
 Check out our Instagram Stories to see how these women built today and are creating tomorrow. (📸: @hannah_khymych) #wwdbeauty